 Dywane Thomas Jr. changed his pseudonym from “Polyneon” to “MonoNeon” on October 26, 2011.

-MonoNeon (Dywane Thomas Jr.) formerly known as Polyneon (born August 6, 1990) is a bassist/experimental composer.
+MonoNeon (Dywane Thomas Jr.) formerly known as Polyneon (born August 6, 1990) is a bassist/experimental musician.
 His bass playing style can be described as “funky with unusual characteristics”.
 His compositions are usually based on ideas inspired by various avant-garde art movements (Minimalism, Dadaism, Surrealism, Pop Art, and etc).
 Also his music is characterized by polychromatism (colors), organized sound/noise, microtonality, automatism, and etc. His influences are John Cage, Iannis Xenakis, Morton Feldman, Ivan Wyschnegradsky, Milton Babbitt, and etc. One of Thomas’ primary goals is to possibly combine the sounds of John Cage and Mavis Staples, Iannis Xenakis and Bobby Womack, Stockhausen and Albert King in his bass playing and compositions.

 MonoNeon is currently developing his very own ‘’Southern Soul Micro’’® sound that involves microtonality, concepts of various visual art movements in music and the greasiest grooves this side of the Mississippi!!

 Dywane was born in Memphis, TN.
 He began playing bass guitar at 4 years old, playing a right-handed bass upside down (lefty).
 He is actually right-handed but plays left-handed.
 His musical background is blues/southern soul and funk (Z.Z.
 Hill, Johnnie Taylor, Little Milton, Denise LaSalle and etc).
 Followed by branching out into gospel, avant-garde/experimental music, and etc.